SpiderBoost and Momentum: Faster Stochastic Variance Reduction Algorithms: Prox-SpiderBoost under Polyak- ojasiewicz Condition

-where $G_\eta(x)$ is the generalized gradient defined in \Cref{fact: grad}. \end{definition} \Cref{def: sc} generalizes the traditional gradient dominance condition for single smooth objective functions to composite objective functions.
-In particular, such a condition allows the objective function to be non-smooth and nonconvex, and it requires the growth of the function value to be controlled by the gradient norm.
+where $G_\eta(x)$ is the generalized gradient defined in \Cref{fact: grad}. \end{definition} \Cref{def: sc} generalizes the traditional Polyak-{\L}ojasiewicz condition for single smooth objective functions to composite objective functions.
+In particular, such a condition allows the objective function to be nonsmooth and nonconvex, and it requires the growth of the function value to be controlled by the gradient norm.

-In order to solve the composite optimization problems under the generalized gradient dominance condition, we propose a variant of Prox-SpiderBoost, which we refer to as Prox-SpiderBoost-gd, described in \Cref{alg:Proximal_SPIDER+_sc}.
-We note that Prox-SpiderBoost-gd in \Cref{alg:Proximal_SPIDER+_sc} is different from Prox-SpiderBoost in \Cref{alg:Proximal_SPIDER+} (for general nonconvex optimization) from several aspects.
-First, Prox-SpiderBoot-gd uses a constant level mini-batch size in the gradient estimator.
-Second, after every $q$ iterations (i.e., $\textrm{mod}(k,q) = 0$), we set $x_k$ to be a random draw from the previous $q-2$ iterations, whereas Prox-SpiderBoost chooses the output randomly from all the iteration history.
-Prox-SpiderBoost-gd can also be viewed as a generalization of SARAH \cite{Lam2017b} to a proximal algorithm with further differences lying in a much larger stepsize than that chosen by SARAH and random sampling with replacement for inner loop iterations, as opposed to sampling without replacement taken by SARAH.
+In order to solve the composite optimization problems under the generalized Polyak-{\L}ojasiewicz condition, we propose a variant of Prox-SpiderBoost, which we refer to as Prox-SpiderBoost-PL, described in \Cref{alg:Proximal_SPIDER+_sc}.
+We note that Prox-SpiderBoost-PL can also be viewed as a generalization of SARAH \cite{Lam2017b} to a proximal algorithm with further differences lying in a much larger stepsize than that chosen by SARAH and random sampling with replacement for inner loop iterations, as opposed to sampling without replacement taken by SARAH.

-Next, we present the convergence rate characterization of \Cref{alg:Proximal_SPIDER+_sc} for solving composite optimization problems under the generalized gradient dominance condition. \begin{theorem} Let Assumprion \ref{assum: f} hold and apply Prox-SpiderBoost-gd in \Cref{alg:Proximal_SPIDER+_sc} to solve the problem (Q).
-Assume the objective function is $\tau$-gradient dominated and set $q=|S|=\Theta(L\tau), \eta = \frac{1}{8L}$.
+Next, we present the convergence rate characterization of \Cref{alg:Proximal_SPIDER+_sc} for solving composite optimization problems under the generalized Polyak-{\L}ojasiewicz condition. \begin{theorem} Let Assumprion \ref{assum: f} hold and apply Prox-SpiderBoost-PL in \Cref{alg:Proximal_SPIDER+_sc} to solve the problem (Q) with $\mathcal{X} = \mathbb{R}^d$.
+Assume the objective function satisfies the Polyak-{\L}ojasiewicz condition with parameter $\tau$ and set $q=|S|=\Theta(L\tau), \eta = \frac{1}{8L}$.
 Then, the generated variable sequence satisfies, for all $t=1,2,...$